-- Copies of previous school records, including the most recent report card. - Copies of standardized test scores. - A copy of the birth certificate. - Student Health Records: Copies of the student immunization record from birth until present.
+- Copies of previous school records, including the most recent report card. - Copies of standardized test scores. - Student Health Records: Copies of the student immunization record from birth until present.

 2.0 Re-admission Policy

 2.01 Promotion of Students

 Students who successfully complete all academic requirements at their current grade level and who appear to be physically, emotionally, and socially ready for studies in the next grade, will be promoted at the end of the school year.